zacharie-moughanim/ens-rennes-presentation/0.1.0/README.md

 ### Blocks

 The template provides two functions for Beamer-like blocks:
-- `new-block(kind:content, color:color)`: for a theorem-like block, the title will always be of the form "kind (the title of this particular box)".
-For instance, here's how to get some usual beamer boxes:
+- `new-block(kind:content, color:color)`: for a theorem-like block, the title will always be of the form "kind (the title of this particular block)".
+For instance, here's how to get some usual beamer blocks:
   ```typst
   #let definition = new-block(kind: [Definition], color: rgb("#324c98"))
   #let theorem = new-block(kind: [Theorem], color: rgb("#bf0000"))